-SaaS Magic Number Calculator — Quarterly Sales Efficiency
+SaaS Magic Number Calculator — Sales Efficiency Score

-Enter 4 quarters of ARR and S&M spend — get your Magic Number, Burn Multiple overlay, Bessemer threshold gauge, 8-quarter trend, and a shareable scorecard.
+Free saas magic number calculator.
+Enter 4 quarters of ARR and S&M spend to get your magic number, sales efficiency score, Bessemer threshold gauge, 8-quarter trend, and a shareable scorecard.
 No signup.

 Last reviewed: April 2026